cmsc330fall23/cmsc330fall23/projects/project0.md

 Remove the `gradescope-submit` config file by doing `rm -r ~/.gradescope-submit`.
 Then, refer to the troubleshooting for incorrect passwords and try it again.

+### Failed Gradescope Compilation

+You didnt push your changes to github...

 ## Special macOS Instructions